andy-stewart-design/shdr/README.md

 ## Library Todos

-- Add a uniformCase option to renderer class
 - for sampler2D textures, change `u_texure_size` to `u_texture_resolution`
 - update name of default export to Shdr
+- test that uniformCase option works as intended
-- test if all of the specified image files actually render a texture
+- test if all of the specified image file types actually render a texture
-- test if all of the specified video files actually render a texture
+- test if all of the specified video file types actually render a texture
+- add tests